deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "Her parents?"

 "Aye.
 These Dippy-Hippie tree-hugging free love pagan parents of hers.
 Her dad’s got these tattoos - ‘*an it harm none, do as thou wilt’*."
 He gestured along his forearms to show where the two halves of the phrase were inked into Mark Tisdale’s skin.
-“Sexually open, no boundaries, no rules, no fookin’... sense of consequence.
+“Sexually open, no boundaries, no rules, no fookin’...sense of consequence.
 I’ll just bet you they never once told her that no, there’s things that you *can’t* do.
 You know?
 Like, they’ll have told her ‘*you can do anything*”, trying to empower her and that, and it got her killed.”

 "How do you feel towards them, then?"
 Ford inquired.
 “You’ve compared Sara to the child in Kenya, but what about the parents?”